Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 The event or MQTT data can also be accessed inside your sequences via the data variable.

+#### Service Set Switch Variables

+You can use the service `switch_manager.set_switch_variables` to dynamically set variables for a switch.
+You need to supply the switch id which can be found on the identifier dialog or through debugging.
+Set new or added variables through the code editor (yaml formatted).
+These variables will be reset on Home Assistant or Switch Manager restart.

 #### button_last_state Variable

 This is a special variable that you can use in your template conditions etc. This is very handy if you want something like where you're holding a button then you're pressing another button which will execute a different action within your sequence.